herrengion/Todo_Servlet_Web_App/ReadMe.txt

 There are some .java files that are not used anymore.

 General tidying up of the code, maybe creation of more auxiliary classes.

+Change project to maven.

+Remember me checkbox and a link to the forgotpassword-page on the login page

 ____________________________________________________________________________________________________